Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 /emfild/ ans /cfpsol/ (electromagnetic fields are solved using large matrix equations), and /fulmov/(2) (particles are advanced), which are used in every time step.

 By the implicit scheme it is free from the Courant condition, that is, Dx(length)/Dt(time step) >< c, the speed of light.
 For the backward differential scheme in \aimpl > 0.5, a time step may be Dt~ 1.2/ \wpe in order to dump out plasma oscillations at plasma frequency \omega_e= \wpe - small noises.
-But, actually Dt*\wce > 10 is required for electron tracking.

 ### Execution Scripts ###